robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 pip install -r requirements.txt
 ```
 ## Getting Started
-After installing the environment, you can test the planner by running one of the example configurations:
+After installing the environment, you can test DPPP by running one of the example configurations:

 ```bash
 python deceptive_polynomials/test.py --degree 5 --start_location [5.5,0] --goal [1.5,9.5] --alternative_goals "[[9.5,9.5]]" --short_on --ambiguity_on --reg_beta 100000 --curvature_on --beta 100 --reg_on --alt_angle_beta 1000